alexcodeberlin/Dapp-Voting-System/README.md

       In the remix Filesystem on the left bar:
 3. create default workspace
 4. create File votingDapp.sol on default-workspace/contracts
-5. Paste the code from repository Dapp-Voting-System/contracts/votingDapp.sol into votingDapp.sol in default-workspace/contracts
+5. Paste the code from my github repository "contracts/votingDapp.sol" into votingDapp.sol in "default-workspace/contracts"
-6. When you save it with strg+s it will automaticly compile the contract
+6. When you save it with strg+s it will automatically compile the contract(this step is necessary)

 2.Project Documentation
 1. In the left navigation bar go to deploy and run transactions.
 Then hit the button "Deploy".